-The Nathaniel R. Jones Federal Building and U.S. Courthouse, named for Judge Nathaniel Raphael Jones, was built in 2002 under GSA's Design Excellence Program, an initiative to create and preserve a legacy of outstanding buildings for future generations.
+The Nathaniel R. Jones Federal Building and U.S. Courthouse, named for Judge Nathaniel Raphael Jones, was built in 2002 under the GSA Design Excellence Program, an initiative to create and preserve a legacy of outstanding buildings for future generations.

 For more building information or service calls, use contacts at top right.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking options include a mid-rise public parking deck or a surface lot.
 Both are located directly south of the building on Commerce Street.
 A Western Reserve Transit Authority bus stop is one half-block south of the Jones Courthouse.

 - Conference facilities with a capacity of 50 — Ground Level

 - Naturalized landscape with native plant species — North Exterior